Richard II, Henry IV & Henry V

 Hammered Silver Excellent Portrait Piece Halfpenny.
 Intermediate style with no

 marks on breast or in the field.
 London mint - lombardic n's.
-Spink 1699.
-An excellent portrait of the "mean-spirited
+S.R.1699.
+An excellent

-knave but also a fool who has cast himself in the role of tragic hero, a role
+portrait of the "mean-spirited knave but also a fool who has cast

-that no one else in the play takes seriously, and whose fall is directly due to
+seriously, and whose fall is directly due to his own folly”, otherwise

-his own folly”, otherwise known as Richard II - at least that's how
+known as Richard II - at least that's how Shakespeare saw fit to depict him,

-Shakespeare saw fit to depict him, but then Richard was definitely not
+but then Richard was definitely not Shakespeare's favourite name when it came

-Shakespeare's favourite name when it came to kings!
-This coin is better than the Spink plate coin
+to kings!
+This coin is better than the

-resources.
-Ex old Mike
+vast resources.
+Ex old

-Vosper ticket. £225
+Mike Vosper ticket. £225

 Henry IV (1399-1413) Read